LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 host, this corresponds to a separate `stream of execution` and therefore a separate Camp host resource.

 Typically, we deal with multiple Camp resources.
 This includes a single resource for the host and one or more for the device, depending on how many (CUDA, Hip, etc.) streams we have in use.
-While we can have multiple camp resources for the device (e.g. multiple CUDA streams), we can only have one resource for the host because the host only has one `stream of execution`.
+While we can have multiple Camp resources for the device (e.g. multiple CUDA streams), we can only have one resource for the host because the host only has one `stream of execution`.

 In addition to the Host, Camp provides a resource for several device backends: